vaverix/vaverix-twitch-bot/README.md

 ### Compiling yourself

 The use of the [yarn](https://yarnpkg.com/) package manager is **strongly** recommended, as opposed to using `npm`.
+Make sure to check out [`electron-webpack`'s documentation](https://webpack.electron.build/) for more details.

 ```bash
 git clone https://github.com/vaverix/vaverix-twitch-bot.git